How Soon Can You Fly After Laser Eye Surgery?

 Your Roadmap to Safe Travel After LASIK

-Planning ahead is vital.
-Try to schedule your procedure so you have at least a few days to recover in Austin or Cedar Park without immediate travel obligations.
+Planning is vital.
+Try to schedule your procedure, so you have at least a few days to recover in Austin or Cedar Park without immediate travel obligations.
 Be sure to attend all follow-up appointments so we can confirm your eyes have healed correctly before you depart.
-If you notice any unusual redness, pain, or changes in vision before your flight, contact our office right away.
+If you notice any unusual redness, pain, or changes in vision before your flight, contact our office immediately.
 Packing a travel kit with prescribed eye drops, sunglasses, and our practice’s contact information in your carry-on will help you deal with any minor discomfort or questions.

-“How soon can you fly after laser eye surgery?” is a common question with an answer that varies from patient to patient.
-Many people find they can fly just a few days after the procedure, while others may need to wait a bit longer based on their body’s healing process.
+“How soon can you fly after laser eye surgery?” is a common question, and the answer varies from patient to patient.
+Many people can fly just a few days after the procedure, while others may need to wait longer based on their body’s healing process.
 At Restivo Laser Vision, we prioritize your safety and comfort.
-If you’re in the Austin or Cedar Park, Texas area, we’re here to guide you every step of the way, from the initial consultation to the final check-up, so you can take flight with confidence and clear vision.
+If you’re in the Austin or Cedar Park, Texas, area, we’re here to guide you through every step, from the initial consultation to the final check-up, so that you can take flight with confidence and clear vision.

 Schedule Your Consultation Today